How to become an orthoptist

-There's a lot of competition for places on the orthoptics degree courses, so you'll need to show an understanding and commitment before you apply.
+There's a lot of competition for places on orthoptics degree courses, so you'll need to show an understanding and commitment to orthoptics before you apply.

-As well as a student loan, you may be able to access elements of the NHS Learning Support Fund, which can cover hardship, travel and childcare costs.
+As well as a student loan, you might be able to get financial support through the NHS Learning Support Fund.

 You'll usually need: